InsightBy-Jagriti/Python-Tutorial/Data type/Readme.md

 ✔ Key Points

-1.No duplicate values
+1. No duplicate values

-2.Order is not preserved
+2. Order is not preserved

-3.Items cannot be accessed using index
+3. Items cannot be accessed using index

-4.Useful for removing duplicates and performing mathematical operations like union/intersection
+4. Useful for removing duplicates and performing mathematical operations like union/intersection